La Finquita

 Organic and Biodynamic Practices

 This year we are happy to add to our collection plants with a variety of qualities, for food, medicine and dyes.
-We are also proud of having a rare open pollinated delicious Gold cherry tomato, originally given to us by Carol Faulise from Wallace more than 20 years ago.
-We have kept this rare seed going for all these years and now are proud to have introduced it to the Seed Bank in Truro.
+We are also proud that Owen from Annappolis Seed has adopted our rare open pollinated delicious Gold cherry tomato, originally given to us by Carol Faulise from Wallace more than 28 years ago.
+This precious Gold tomato is also being protected by the Bauta Foundation by storing seeds in the Seed Bank in Truro.

 Most wild plants are very prolific and their seeds can last a long time in the soil before they germinate.
 They produce two kinds of seeds; some that will germinate the following year, and others that will remain dormant in the soil until the conditions are such that the presence of the plant is needed for healing the soil.
 Keep this in mind as you plant them, germination is slower and less than what we are used to.
 Also, some seeds are harder to germinate as they need a cool treatment, and therefore it is best to plant them outside in the Fall rather than indoor flats in the Spring.